What to say in the half-time talk?

 I felt I was back in the changing room with Altena talking to us and ready to go.
 I was very much part of this great game we all love again.

 (Fun fact: we peeled the match poster from the window of the St.Denis SuperMarche on the way home…)

-What to do at half-time?
+What to talk about at half-time?

 Remember we are not playing that double, you are not Wilko, no you are coaching amateurs or kids even.
 Half time is a great moment for you to focus the team.

 - Give some direction to the players, but keep it to max 2 points

 - I always do tactical directions only, stay away from the technical stuff

 - React to the FUN factor: is everybody enjoying themselves, is everybody included?

 - Point out what SHOULD happen, not what SHOULDN’T

 Even Wilko kept it simple.
 These great players and their background of championship titles, they only needed to be reminded of what to do: “placage, placage, fini, ballon: tackle, tackle and win the ball!”